 URP:6210 | Sustainable Communities Lab II | 3 |

-An extended internship, consisting of at least five months of full-time employment in a planning-related organization, may qualify as a practicum.
-The practicum, URP:6229 Practicum, generally takes place during summer after the first year and into the fall semester of the second year.
-It carries 5 s.h. of credit and substitutes for the internship and the capstone courses.
+Alternatively, an extended internship, consisting of at least five months of full-time employment in a planning-related organization, may qualify as a practicum.
+The practicum course URP:6229 Practicum generally takes place during the summer after the first year and fall semester of the second year.
+Students register for the practicum course in two consecutive sessions for a total of at least 6 s.h.

 Final Exam

 A final exam is required for all students.
+Thesis students are required to pass an oral defense of their thesis in place of the final exam.
 An oral and written examination constitutes the final exam for students who do not write a thesis.
+Students who do not write a thesis do not enroll in any course to prepare for the final exam.
 If the oral examination is passed, then the written examination does not need to be taken.

 The School of Planning and Public Affairs participates in several combined degree programs, in which students work toward an MS in urban and regional planning at the same time they work toward another degree.
 Combined degree programs enable students to earn both degrees in less time than it would take to earn the two degrees separately.